nmehta001/notes/money/mse-academy/4_understanding_mortgages.md

 - Make sure you are aware of the costs involved in completing the purchase of your property — like legal and removal costs, as well as any fees payable to secure a mortgage.

-# 2. The property in question and the importance of ’loan-to-value’
+# 2. The Property in Question and the Importance of ’Loan-To-Value’

 Your lender will want to also know the details of the property you want to buy, this is because they want to secure the debt against the property.

 The three details they will want to know:

-- Is the property a freehold or a leasehold?
+- Is the property freehold or leasehold?

   - Leaseholders do not own the land that the property is on and will own the property for the term of the lease.
     - Most lenders are unwilling to lend on leasehold properties. (< 80 years)